Patreo/KoobooWebMatrixExtension/README.md

 ### How to Execute

-Project alrady added to WebMatrix Extensions and just open Webmatrix and in Extensions Windows search for Kooboo Extensions, or visit
+Project already added to WebMatrix Extensions and just open Webmatrix and in Extensions Windows search for Kooboo Extensions, or visit
 WebMatrix Extensions page:

    http://extensions.webmatrix.com/packages/KoobooExtensions/1.0